-This approach toward her hosts strikes me as ungrateful and arrogant.
-I also believe it is unprofessional, perhaps mean.
+This arrogant approach toward her hosts strikes me as being grossly ungrateful.
+I also believe this attitude is unprofessional, even mean-spirited.

-More importantly, she seems to miss the point of marketing herself as a travel writer.
-Instead, she's actively promoting herself as a critic - and making a big deal about it to the people who helped her.
+More importantly, this ‘writer’ has completely missed the point of marketing herself as a travel writer.
+Instead of doing her job as a travel writer and writing about the destinations, she acts like a critic.
+And she has the audacity to make a big deal about it to the PR people who have hosted her.

 You don’t have to write about the things you didn’t like.
 Better yet, be creative.
 Turn the negative stuff into something good.

-Recently I read an article about Sedona written by Laurie Gough.
-The author wondered if the whole town of Sedona was built on a hoax.
-She was skeptical about the mystical reputation of the several vortex sites in Sedona.
-She encountered a lot of spiritual hype and even more tourist trash.
+A while back I read an article about Sedona written by Laurie Gough.
+If you’ve been to Sedona, you’re familiar with all the mysticism that surrounds the place.
+So Laurie Gough wondered if the whole town of Sedona was built on a hoax.
+She was skeptical about the mystical claims made about the several vortex sites in Sedona.

-But you know what she did?
-She resolved it in the end into something good.
-The story gave me some provocative things to consider and still left me feeling good.
+What did she do?
+She resolved it into something to leave the reader with a good feeling about this beautiful place.
 (I won’t ruin the punch line for you, but if I’ve tweaked your interest, you can read her story at this link.)
-Her technique is a good one to emulate when you’re faced with negativity.

 Harsh?
-Yes, but we had to admit he had a point.
-We were in Europe and everyone smokes in restaurants in Europe (in those days, anyway).
-That’s just the way it is.
+Yes, but after we got over our embarrassment we had to admit he had a point.
+We were in Europe and everyone smoked in restaurants in Europe back then.
+That’s the way it was.